Firearms permits and licences

-Under the Firearms Act, the permit applications are initiated verbally and an official will enter your application in a firearms database.
+The firearms permit applications are initiated verbally and an official will enter your application in a firearms database.

 When submitting your application, you must present your official personal identification (passport or ID card) and the documents required for justifying your application (an explanation of the intended purpose of the firearms and report of previously engaging in shooting as a hobby).
 Getting a so-called handgun also requires a certificate proving that you have been shooting as a hobby for at least two years.
 The certificates are granted by firearms instructors at hunting and shooting clubs.

 If you are a conscript, you must present your military passport, civilian service certificate, conscription certificate or a certificate showing that you are exempt from military service.